We want customers to be confident that any app they connect to their Intercom account will be useful, work well and use their data responsibly.

 Intercom is a system with many components which work together.
 Messages, conversations, users, notes, tags, custom attributes, and many more.
 Before you get started you should understand what customer problems you’re solving and which of these Intercom components you’re going to use.

 It is also important to use these components according to the conventions of the Intercom products and of other 3rd party integrations.
-Using Intercom concepts in bespoke ways confuses your customers and makes your integration less useful.
+Using Intercom concepts in bespoke ways confuses your customers and makes your app less useful.

 The best way to get familiar with these conventions is to use Intercom.
 You can also learn more in these resources: